When would I want to use this check box?

 OrgID) for the synchronizing organization and the last time the user synced in Exchange.

-You can use the Sync items with Exchange from this Dynamics 365 for Customer Engagement apps org only, even if Exchange was set to sync with a different org check box to overwrite the setting stored in Exchange if you want to change the primary synchronizing organization.
+You can use the Sync items with Exchange from this Dynamics 365 org only, even if Exchange was set to sync with a different org check box to overwrite the setting stored in Exchange if you want to change the primary synchronizing organization.
 Why would you want to do this?
 In most cases, you won’t need to.
 Most users are members of just one organization.
 When an admin starts the synchronization for the user’s Exchange mailbox by testing and enabling the mailbox through server-side synchronization, the user’s mailbox is automatically set to synchronize appointments, contacts, and tasks with that organization.

 However, you may want to select the check box in the following situations: